 This week has been a sharp spike in interest in the work in the mall.
 We had many people gather to discuss the gospel and biblical matters.
 We also nearly ran out of bibles on the bible table, a problem every evangelist should have!

 The afternoon began as many have, with quiet discussions around the bible table.
-Samuel dropped by to have a quick chat before heading off to other commitments.
-My discussions with Samuel have become quite cordial, something that I am immensely grateful to God for!
+Mr S. dropped by to have a quick chat before heading off to other commitments.
+My discussions with Mr S. have become quite cordial, something that I am immensely grateful to God for!

 I rejoiced when I looked around at the large crowd that had gathered to witness the spectacle and doubly so when members of the crowd began to ask their own questions.
 It began with a question regarding other religions – what do I think will happen to them (with particular reference to Islam as some Muslims had walked past).
 This I answered with the words of Jesus underlying His claim to be the only way to God and asking in return if He was right or wrong?
 Not receiving a reply I urged the questioner to consider all that Jesus did that made it urgent that we believe Him, He was God in flesh and proved it beyond all doubt.